macOS Monterey review: It’s all about apps

 6. Shortcuts app automates repeated tasks

-Shortcuts on iPhone and iPad are brilliantly useful for all sorts of purposes and now the Shortcuts app is included in macOS.
-As with the iOS version, you use Shortcuts to automate tasks that would normally take several steps so that they take only one, or even run automatically when triggered by an event.
+Shortcuts on iPhone and iPad are brilliantly useful for all sorts of purposes, and now the Shortcuts app is included in macOS.
+As with the iOS version, you use Shortcuts to automate tasks that would normally take several steps to take only one or even run automatically when triggered by an event.

 7. More 😎 anonymity in iCloud+

 Apple has added features to iCloud to improve your privacy and has called it iCloud+.
 The new features include private relay, which masks your IP address from network providers and the sites you visit by encrypting data that leaves your Mac and sending it via two different relays.

 You can hide your IP address and hide your email.

 Hide my Email allows you to create a random email address that’s forwarded to your email account, so you don’t have to give out your real email address when you sign up for a newsletter.
 And there are new storage tiers in the subscription plans that include storing footage from multiple HomeKit security cameras.

 8. Less significant but nice to have

 This one alone is worth upgrading.
 Live Text turns text in an image into actual text you can copy and paste.
 If you click on an address in a photo, it will open in Maps.
 And if you click on a phone number, you call it, message it, or save it.